Minia University

 New hope for vitiligo: which cream boosts light therapy best?

 Disease control OngoingThis study tests whether adding a tacrolimus or tyrosine cream to standard UVB light therapy helps restore skin color in adults with vitiligo.
-Sixty-seven participants will apply one of the creams twice daily and receive UVB twice a week for three months.
-The goal is to see which…
+About 67 participants will receive both creams on different patches and be followed for 3 months.
+The goal is to see which combination le…

 Phase: NA • Sponsor: Minia University • Aim: Disease control